-However, it is possible for the condition to appear in any family (known as a spontaneous mutation).
-It is thought that at least 30% of people with haemophilia have no family history of a bleeding disorder.
-It is difficult to be exact about this because of the way in which haemophilia is inherited.
+However, it is also possible for the condition to appear in any family (known as a spontaneous mutation).
+It is thought that at least 30% of people with haemophilia have no family history of a bleeding disorder, though it is difficult to know exactly because of the way in which haemophilia is inherited.

 It is also possible for a girl to have severe haemophilia if her father is a person with haemophilia and her mother is a carrier.